The Warrior's Way: Plot

 Yang sees Lynne place flowers on a grave, and asks Eight-Ball what happened.
-He explains that when Lynne was a young girl, the town came under siege by a corrupt Colonel (Danny Huston).
+He explains that when Lynne was a young girl, the town came under siege by a corrupt Colonel.
 His preference to rape women with healthy teeth prompted him to choose Lynne as his victim, but she was able to escape by throwing a pan of boiling grease in his face.
 She flees, but the Colonel shoots her in the back and kills her father, mother, and baby brother.

 When the townsfolk buried her family, they found Lynne still breathing.
 Ever since, Lynne has sworn revenge against the Colonel.
 Lynne gives Yang a pendant as a gift after he teaches her how to throw knives.

 Yang shows her his jedok geom (a Korean single-edged sword), but Lynne notes it is welded to its scabbard.
 Yang explains it is so he cannot fight any longer.
 In a flashback, Yang is shown being given a puppy by his master.

 The Colonel returns to the town to terrorize the people, sporting a frightening mask to hide the grotesque scar from the hot grease.
 The Colonel tortures a clown by having his men shoot at a bucket of water on the Clown's head, and is about to shoot a glass of whiskey himself when Ron drinks it and is dragged through the town with a whip around his neck being pulled by a horse.
 The Colonel then inspects a lineup of women for their teeth, and chooses a Hispanic woman whose husband begs for mercy.
 The Colonel releases the woman to her husband, to only shoot them down simultaneously with a single bullet.

 Eight-Ball and the other carnival members tie Lynne up in a cellar for her own safety and Yang removes her blades, but she manages to free herself with a knife hidden in her boot.
 The Colonel has the Hispanic woman's daughters cleaned to be raped, but Lynne, disguised as a prostitute, offers herself instead.
 She initially fools the Colonel before he reveals he remembers who she is.
 His men then rush in to hold Lynne down on the bed.
-Back in the laundry, the carnival members run in looking for Lynne, and Yang realizes where she is.
+Back in the laundry, the carnival members run in looking for Lynne, and Yang realises where she is.
 He grabs an iron and shatters the seal on his sword to free it.
 Far away, Saddest Flute jerks up from meditation, sensing the seal break.